LukeGrahamLandry/franca/devlog.md

-    so `d_l_c_1` probably was a shim because fnptr but not in memory. i don't quite understand why the shim checking its own got slot doesn't fix the problem. oh, it doesn't get added to pending because its in applicationDidFinishLaunching which is in memory. forcing it to be reached earlier makes it not crash, but still doesn't render stuff.
+    so `d_l_c_1` probably was a shim because fnptr but not in memory. i don't quite understand why the shim checking its own got slot doesn't fix the problem. oh, it doesn't get added to pending because its in applicationDidFinishLaunching which is in memory.
 - took a detour to add some logging so you can see whats going on in the frontend like you can in the backend with -d also made more value types printable in the compiler.